siderolabs/talos/website/content/v1.15/reference/cli.md

   -m, --mode auto, no-reboot, staged, try   apply config mode (default auto)
-      --namespace string                    resource namespace (default is to use default namespace per resource) -n, --nodes strings                       target the specified nodes -p, --patch stringArray                   the patch to be applied to the resource file, use @file to read a patch from file.
+      --namespace string                    resource namespace (default is to use default namespace per resource) -n, --nodes strings                       target the specified nodes -p, --patch stringArray                   the patch to be applied to the resource file, use @file to read a patch from file, or an http(s) URL to fetch it.
       --patch-file string                   a file containing a patch to be applied to the resource.
       --siderov1-keys-dir string            the path to the SideroV1 auth PGP keys directory, defaults to 'SIDEROV1_KEYS_DIR' env variable if set, otherwise '$HOME/.talos/keys'; only valid for Contexts that use SideroV1 auth
       --talosconfig string                  the path to the Talos configuration file, defaults to 'TALOSCONFIG' env variable if set, otherwise '$HOME/.talos/config' and '/var/run/secrets/talos.dev/config' in order